zelanko/sql-docs.pt-br/docs/sql-server/failover-clusters/windows/add-dependencies-to-a-sql-server-resource.md

 ---
+description: Adicionar dependências a um recurso do SQL Server
 title: Adicionar dependências a um recurso FCI do SQL Server
 descriptoin: Describes how to add dependencies to an Always On failover cluster instance (FCI) resource using the Failover Cluster Manager. ms.custom: seo-lt-2019